-tee of the Manitoba Rehabilitation Hospital were held at the end of last month in the Board room of the Children's Hospital.
-The committee, which consists of the medical members of the Advisory Committee of the Manitoba Rehabilitation Hospital. met to discuss the pointment of consulta to the hospital staff.
+The first meetings of the Credentials Committee of the Manitoba Rehabilitation Hospital were held at the end of last month in the Board room of the Children's Hospital.
+The committee, which consists of the medical members of the Advisory Committee of the Manitoba Rehabilitation Hospital, met to discuss the appointment of consultato the hospital staff.

-Three new nurses have joined the Sanatoriv Board staff.
-They are I Helen Marie Kenne Mrs. Frances Marie Clark. and Beatrice Caroline Lee, all of Brandon, They will serve as general staff nurses at Assiniboine Hospital.
+Three new nurses have joined the Sanatori Board staff.
+They are N Helen Marie Kenne Mrs. Frances Marie Clark, and Beatrice Caroline Lee, all of Brandon.
+They will serve as general staff nurses at Assiniboine Hospital.

-The nursing staff at Assiniboine Hospital also welcomed Donald R. Bear. of Brandon, who will be a part-time instructor of nursing orderlies.
-A registered nurse.
-Mr. Bear has a diploma in the teaching and supervision in schools of nursing from the University of Mar toba.
+The nursing staff at Assiniboine Hospital also welcomed Donald R. Bear, of Brandon, who will be a part-time instructor of nursing orderlies.
+A registered nurse, Mr. Bear has a diploma in the teaching and supervision in schools of nursing from the University of Martoba.